Shehyaaz/Final-Year-Project-DDA/README.md

         * `node ./server/server.js` on Linux based machines.
 7. To execute the front-end, run `cd client && npm start`.

+#### How to Access
+1. The smart contracts have been deployed to [Rinkeby Test network](https://www.rinkeby.io/#stats).
+2. The react app and express server have been deployed to Heroku.
+3. Follow this url to access the deployed dapp : https://dda-dapp.herokuapp.com/

 #### Authors
 1. Mohammed Sufiyan Aman
 2. Riyanchhi Agrawal